decaf-dev/obsidian-dataloom/README.md

 You can also right click on a folder and click **New dashboard**

 <img width="500" alt="Screenshot 2023-05-06 at 3 36 12 AM" src="https://user-images.githubusercontent.com/40307803/236616281-51fdab3e-fb43-4d5b-a33d-86141ab192b7.png">

-## Features

-For detailed documentation on dashboard features see: [https://trey-wallis.github.io/obsidian-dashboards](https://trey-wallis.github.io/obsidian-dashboards)

-## Guides

-For detailed guides on how to use the dashboard see: [https://trey-wallis.github.io/obsidian-dashboards](https://trey-wallis.github.io/obsidian-dashboards)

 ## Roadmap